-Along with paid downloadable content, Gotham City Imposters have been supported with free title updates, adding new costumes, maps, weapons, and features (including in-game joining).
-On August 31, 2012, the game was re-released on Steam (switching from the Games For Windows - Live system to Steamworks, adding new features such as hundreds of achievements) as a free-to-play title.
+Along with paid downloadable content, Gotham City Imposters has been supported with free title updates, adding new costumes, maps, weapons, and features (including in-game joining).
+On August 31, 2012, the game was re-released on Steam (switching from the Games For Windows - Live system to Steamworks) as a free-to-play title.
 Those who paid for the PC version (from any distributor) can redeem their "CD Key" for exclusive rewards in the free-to-play version.

 Games contain up to 12 players in 6 vs 6 team matches.
 There are various body types that players can choose from, that not only have an aesthetic appearance, but an effect on game play.
 The five body types are Speedy, Nimble, Tough, Burly and Mighty.
 Use of each in the custom classes require you to unlock them through gaining experience points and new levels.

 Weapon load out consists of a primary "ready" weapon, a backup, a support item, gadgets and a perk system called 'Fun Facts'.
 The ready weapons are typical of the genre, including a small selection of rifles, SMGs, heavy machine guns and rocket launchers.
 Weapons can be customized further by swapping out ammo types and applying skins.
 Support items include items such as pipe bombs, boomerangs, trap-in-a-box, and an energy drink that instantly boosts health.
 The support items have a cool down period, but can give a significant advantage to players.
 Gadgets help players move around the map.
 These include items such as grapple guns, roller skates and a winged glider rig that can also be utilized to take down enemies.

 Players can customize their characters (from cosmetic items to body types that impact the player's stats) as well as their equipment (such as grappling hooks and smoke bombs) as they set out to eliminate the opposing team.